 Children of Wounded Warriors face many challenges as they learn to adapt to physical, mental, and emotional changes when a parent comes home injured.
 And not all injuries are visible.
 Surveys show that up to 75% of veterans who served after 9/11 experience post-traumatic stress disorder (PTSD).
 Family life often becomes all about helping the Wounded Warrior heal and recover, and the children’s problems are overlooked.

-Along with the sacrifice of having a parent away in service for months at a time, many Guard and Reserve families are financially stretched and cannot afford the fees for sports, fine arts, or tutoring programs so crucial to a child’s sense of well-being.
-Additionally, because these families are Guard and Reserve, they are geographically dispersed throughout the country and often live too far from military bases and installations to access the available support services.
+Along with the sacrifice of having a parent injured or away in service for months at a time, many families are financially stretched and cannot afford the fees for sports, fine arts, or tutoring programs so crucial to a child’s sense of well-being.

-There are dozens of stories like Matthew's.
-In our survey of grant recipients, 80% said their children had an increase in stress and anxiety when a parent deployed, but 98% said that participation in activities benefitted their children during the deployment.
+This family’s story is just one of many.
+In our survey of grant recipients, 89% said their children had an increase in stress and anxiety, but 98% said that participation in activities benefitted their children.

-Please help us provide more grants to these children.
-You can either make a general donation, or choose to donate to the specific programs below.
-All donations will be used in local areas.
+Please help us provide more grants to our littlest warriors.
+You can either make a general donation, or choose to donate to a specific region.

 Anyone can set up a fundraiser for this charity.
 It's quick.
 It's easy.

 And it's free!